 Tubal Factor Infertility

 Tubal factor infertility is when a woman’s fallopian tube(s) are blocked or damaged which prevents the sperm from reaching and fertilizing the egg, or the fertilized egg from reaching the uterus.
 One or both fallopian tubes may be impacted.
 In instances of partial blockages, this can increase the risk of ectopic pregnancy.
-Tubal factor infertility is responsible for 25-35% of infertility in women.
+Tubal factor infertility is responsible for 25-35% of infertility cases in women.

 Causes of Tubal Factor Infertility

 The main causes of tubal factor infertility include: